Here's why Turkish bodyguards in bloody D.C. brawl likely won't face repercussions

 The melee prompted Samantha Power, the former U.S. ambassador to the United Nations under Obama, to tweet Tuesday that "clearly Erdogan's guards feel complete impunity, drawing on tools of repression they use at home & knowing he has their back, no matter what."

-The State Department did not immediately respond to a request for comment about the incident.
+D.C.
+Mayor Muriel Bowser said in a statement that such a "violent attack on a peaceful demonstration — is an affront to DC values and our rights as Americans."

-The state-run Anadolu news agency, however, criticized local police for being unable to quell the violence and said the guards were merely responding to "terrorist" sympathizers.
+But the Turkish state-run Anadolu news agency blamed local police for being unable to quell the violence and said the guards were merely responding to "terrorist" sympathizers.

 Those guards aren't likely to suffer from any fallout, according to Joseph Giacalone, a retired New York City detective and professor at John Jay College of Criminal Justice in New York.